English · 繁體中文 · 简体中文 · Text Version · Other Languages

 Exercise of financial powers

 The“monthly sum”means a sum not exceeding the latest median monthly employment earnings, specified in the Quarterly Report on General Household Survey, published by the Census and Statistics Department.
-The Guardianship Board can make an order up to HK$20,000 (the 2nd quarter of 2024 figures).
+The Guardianship Board can make an order up to HK$21,000 (the 1st quarter of 2026 figures).

 No. An application would have to be made to the Court of First Instance (formerly the High Court) under Part II of the Mental Health Ordinance for an order relating to a mentally incapacitated person's property.